cbbalanquit/spotify-project-repo/ReadMe.md

 7. Establish connection and cursor into the sql server database
 8. Per row in the dataframe, insert value into the database
 9. Since the 'played_at' sent by the API is in iso8601 datetime format.
 We created a stored procedure that will run every 8AM and 8PM which will convert the field into datetime format
-10. Connect Power Bi with the sql server database then Visualize
+10. Connect Power BI with the sql server database then Visualize

 ## Power BI Dashboard
 With all the ETL steps done in this project, I am very happy with the output dashboard.
 Just like the yearly "Music Reflections Spotify is wonderfully providing us, we can use this dashboard to check our music streaming behavior and tastes.